jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 thoughtful, champion access to critical services, and build equity into our solutions.
-At Microsoft, as we work to create a future for everyone, we have a responsibility to support peoples digital safety and defend against the challenges presented by technologically enabled bad actors.
-We also need to uphold human rights, close divides, and partner on collaborative initiatives protecting people and systems digital security.
+At Microsoft, as we work to create a future for everyone, we have a responsibility to support people’s digital safety and defend against the challenges presented by technologically enabled bad actors.
+We also need to uphold human rights, close divides, and partner on collaborative initiatives protecting people and systems’ digital security.
 Across the globe, Microsoft works closely with our customers and partners to provide security guidance and tools to improve cyber resilience and protect the integrity of digital services, especially in the face of ever\-evolving threats.
-For example, the Microsoft Threat Analysis Center released a report highlighting the increase in Russias espionage attacks and their development of new forms of ransomware in March
+For example, the Microsoft Threat Analysis Center released a report highlighting the increase in Russia’s espionage attacks and their development of new forms of ransomware in March
-2023, and Microsoft announced its investigation of an Iranian cyberattack against Albanias government in September 2022\.
-Cybercriminals and threat actors are constantly innovating their strategies to leverage technological advancementsbut so are we.
+2023, and Microsoft announced its investigation of an Iranian cyberattack against Albania’s government in September 2022\.
+Cybercriminals and threat actors are constantly innovating their strategies to leverage technological advancements—but so are we.
 Working together and providing industry\-leading solutions are core to our collective defense efforts.
-In this chapter, we offer insights into our collective defense strategies, including support for the World Economic Forums Cybercrime Atlas initiative and engagement in the Open Source Security
+In this chapter, we offer insights into our collective defense strategies, including support for the World Economic Forum’s Cybercrime Atlas initiative and engagement in the Open Source Security
 Foundation.
 We also highlight strategic partnerships with threat intelligence organizations to overcome